taufiqdp/demo-adk-mcp/README.md

    uv run adk web # for Linux and MacOS
    ```

-   > ℹ️ Windows users need to use the `--no-reload` flag due to this issue: [https://github.com/google/adk-python/issues/387](https://github.com/google/adk-python/issues/387)
+   > ⚠️ Windows users need to use the `--no-reload` flag due to this issue: [https://github.com/google/adk-python/issues/387](https://github.com/google/adk-python/issues/387)

 ##